New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Jacksonville has combined with its opponents to score more than 41.5 points in eight of 15 games this season.
+- Jacksonville and its opponents have combined to score more than 41.5 points in eight of 15 games this season.

-- Sunday's over/under is 1.1 points higher than the combined 40.4 PPG average of the two teams.
+- The combined points per game average of the two teams, 40.4, is 1.1 points fewer than Sunday's over/under.

-- These two squads surrender a combined 43.7 points per game, 2.2 more than this contest's over/under.
+- The 43.7 points per game these two squads have allowed to opponents this season are 2.2 more than the 41.5 over/under in this contest.

-- Patriots games this season feature an average total of 44.6 points, a number 3.1 points higher than Sunday's over/under.
+- The average total in Patriots games this season is 44.6, 3.1 points more than Sunday's total of 41.5.

-- The 46.0 PPG average total in Jaguars games this season is 4.5 points more than this game's over/under.
+- The 41.5-point over/under for this game is 4.5 points below the 46.0 points per game average total in Jaguars games this season.

 Patriots stats and trends